harvard-growth-lab/comtrade-conversion-weights/generator/src/matlab/readme.txt

        ./run_MAIN_Matlab_optimization_GL.sh <mcr_directory> <argument_list>

-    at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.10 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
+    at Linux or Mac command prompt. <mcr_directory> is the directory where MATLAB Runtime(R2024b) is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
 For example,

-    If you have version 9.10 of the MATLAB Runtime installed in /mathworks/home/application/v910, run the shell script as:
+    If you have MATLAB Runtime(R2024b) installed in /mathworks/home/application/R2024b, run the shell script as:

-       ./run_MAIN_Matlab_optimization_GL.sh /mathworks/home/application/v910
+       ./run_MAIN_Matlab_optimization_GL.sh /mathworks/home/application/R2024b

     If you have MATLAB installed in /mathworks/devel/application/matlab, run the shell script as: